hiredmaybe67/hiredmaybe67.github.io/prestigeTrap.md

 But just because something is respected in the tech industry doesn’t mean it’s right for you.

----
-## Why FAANG Became the Default Goal
+## When FAANG Became Everyones Goal

 I genuinely think this mindset is killing creativity in computer science.